Aliases for CTIF Gene

 GeneCards Summary for CTIF Gene

-CTIF (CBP80/20-Dependent Translation Initiation Factor) is a Protein Coding gene.
-GO annotations related to this gene include RNA binding.
-An important paralog of this gene is MIF4GD.
+CTIF (Cap Binding Complex Dependent Translation Initiation Factor) is a Protein Coding gene.
+Diseases associated with CTIF include Orofacial Cleft 11 and Polyomavirus-Associated Nephropathy.
+Gene Ontology (GO) annotations related to this gene include RNA binding and binding.
+An important paralog of this gene is PAIP1.

 Specifically required for the pioneer round of mRNA translation mediated by the cap-binding complex (CBC), that takes place during or right after mRNA export via the nuclear pore complex (NPC).
 Acts via its interaction with the NCBP1/CBP80 component of the CBC complex and recruits the 40S small subunit of the ribosome via eIF3.
 In contrast, it is not involved in steady state translation, that takes place when the CBC complex is replaced by cytoplasmic cap-binding protein eIF4E.
 Also required for nonsense-mediated mRNA decay (NMD), the pioneer round of mRNA translation mediated by the cap-binding complex playing a central role in nonsense-mediated mRNA decay (NMD).